scionproto-contrib/http-proxy/docs/source/forward-proxy.rst

       curl --proxy-insecure -x https://forward-proxy.scion:9443 https://www.example.org

-Alternatively, you can enable plain HTTP support for the SCION HTTP Forward Proxy by adding the following lines to the JSON configuration file:
+Alternatively, you can enable plain HTTP support for the SCION HTTP Forward Proxy by adding the `http port` to the configuration file:

 .. code-block:: json